brentgroves/status/2024/week7.md

 I love you and will help you to have a loving heart!
 I will give you courage and help you to bear each trial and endure every hardship my son.
 Do not forget that you are part of a community and I want you to learn to love each person, creature, and even the land where you live.

+The world's love is performance based, but my love is unconditional.
+The world's system promotes fear and says you must perform better than your neighbor.
+I say help your neighbor and especially help the ones that are struggling.
+Do not worry about your own status.
+Do not promote yourself instead think of others and help them in their work.

 ## Mobex to Linamar **[Azure SQL copy](https://techcommunity.microsoft.com/t5/azure-database-support-blog/how-to-copy-azure-sql-database-to-a-different-subscription-and/ba-p/3965985)**

 - Clean up Azure SQL managed instance DW